Numbers 12

 Seven Days, and Israel Waits

-- Galatians 6:1Restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.The camp waiting for Miriam - the New Testament call to restore the fallen rather than leave them behind.
+- Galatians 6:1Restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.The camp waiting for Miriam - the New Testament call to restore the fallen and wait for them.

 - Deuteronomy 24:9Remember what the LORD thy God did unto Miriam by the way, after that ye were come forth out of Egypt.Israel told never to forget this chapter - the seriousness of speaking against God's servant.

-- Micah 6:4I sent before thee Moses, Aaron, and Miriam.Miriam still honored among Israel’s leaders - restored, not erased, after the seven days.
+- Micah 6:4I sent before thee Moses, Aaron, and Miriam.Miriam still honored among Israel's leaders - restored and welcomed back after the seven days.

-- 2 Corinthians 2:7-8Ye ought rather to forgive him, and comfort him… that ye would confirm your love toward him.The spirit of “received in again” - welcoming back the disciplined one rather than overwhelming them.
+- 2 Corinthians 2:7-8Ye ought rather to forgive him, and comfort him… that ye would confirm your love toward him.The spirit of “received in again” - welcoming back the disciplined one with gentleness.